Kenosha Drinking Water Quality

 5.29 ppb

-Kenosha lead levels are well within safe limits.
+Kenosha lead levels are well below the EPA action level.

 Regular testing is still recommended, as lead can enter water through household plumbing.